 Note to musicians: Please direct inquiries to firstname.lastname@example.org and put Attention: Theresa in the subject line.
 Thanks in advance for your interest.
 Due to the large volume of submissions we receive and the limited performance slots available we cannot guarantee a prompt response to your inquiries but we do appreciate hearing from you.

-On Friday, February 3rd Jazmyn returns to the main dining room for their monthly appearance at Alvin & Friends.
-Keyboardist James Farley and Vocalist Inez Wilson put new life into contemporary jazz, r & b, Motown and funk favorites.
+Jazmyn features Keyboardist James Farley and Vocalist Inez Wilson, and together they put new life into contemporary jazz, r & b, Motown and funk favorites.
 Jazmyn has shared the stage with some of music’s biggest and brightest stars (from Joe Williams and Nancy Wilson to Peabo Bryson and Stevie Wonder) and performed all over the world, including nine years in Vegas where they called Mandalay Bay their home while performing at Caesars Palace, the MGM Grand, Luxor, Excalibur, the Orleans and other Vegas properties.
-No cover, but tables are reserved for diners and there is a two-drink minimum at the bar.
+Hear them Friday, April 7th and Friday, May 5th.

-On Saturday, February 4th Dinah Vero sits down at the Baldwin baby grand in the Main Dining Room to play some of her favorites.
+On Friday, April 14th Donburn Wint, aka Donnie Bosco, will play in the main dining room, and on April 21st Dinah Vero sits down at the Baldwin baby grand in the Main Dining Room to play some of her favorites.
 Dinah, a native of the island of Martinique, is a music teacher at the French-American School of New York in Larchmont.
-She will also be playing at Alvin & Friends on Valentine’s Day.

-On Friday, February 10th the Charlie Rhyner Quartet makes its Alvin & Friends debut with Charlie Rhymer on guitar, Art Bennett on alto sax, Mike Migliore on bass and a special guest drummer.
+On Saturday, May 6th the Charlie Rhyner Quartet returns to Alvin & Friends with Charlie Rhymer on guitar, Art Bennett on alto sax, Mike Migliore on bass and a special guest drummer.
 Rhyner is a New York area musician and music educator and has been playing music since age 13.
 He graduated from Emory University with a BA music performance, studying classical and jazz guitar.
 He then moved to NYC and attended Teachers College Columbia University, graduating with a MA in music education.
 He performs in and around New York City in a variety of jazz ensembles.
 He has created and led several bands in Atlanta, GA and NYC, including We Fly Standby and The Sounds That Machines Make, writing, producing, and recording several albums with each group.
 His bands have played nationally and were active in the Southeast and NYC.
 Charlie teaches music in Westchester County and is an active performing musician.
 His most recent CD, Kinhin (2017), includes Joe Izzo on drums and Joe Beerman on bass, and features 7 original compositions and 1 jazz standard.